hadley/helpr/README.md

-#Description
-  Helpr is a package ‘plugin’ for R.  It reconfigures R Documentation to be displayed in your browser.
+# helpr

+Helpr is an R package that betters friendly HTML documentation.
 With links to other packages, function aliases, and function sources, finding information is a click away.
 Using the comprehensive search bar, searching across all R packages is quick and effortless.

-The heart of Helpr is hosted locally.
-No internet is required to display all of the documentation, while functionality of the Search Bar, RSS Feed, and Disqus comment system requires an internet connection.
-Helpr will save you time when you are looking for R help.
+The heart of `helpr` is hosted locally.
+No internet is required to display all of the documentation, while functionality of the search bar, RSS feed, and comment system requires an internet connection.

-#Main Features
+# Main Features

 * Home Screen
   * List of all packages loaded / installed
   * Links to all R Manuals
   * Able to install old packages

 * Package Page
   * Every help page link is split into groups
   * Links to package vignettes and demos
   * List of general information: Authors, Suggests, Depends, Reverse Dependencies, and CRAN info
   * Change Log of the latest version
   * Disqus comment system

 * Topic Page
   * Display of Description, Usage, Arguments, Details, Value, and Source
   * Usage links to source of each main function
   * List of Authors and “See Also”
   * Examples with full syntax highlighting and able to embed non-interactive example output in browser
   * List of top functions used in the examples
   * Disqus comment system

 * Source Page
   * Function description
   * Full syntax highlighting
   * List of top functions used in the source
   * Disqus comment system

 * Demo Page
   * Demo description
   * Links to other demos within the same package
   * List of top functions used in the demo
   * Full syntax highlighting and able to embed non-interactive demo output in browser

 # Installation

 To install `helpr`, you first need to install some packages:
   * from CRAN: `install.packages( c("stringr", "digest",  "mutatr", "brew", "testthat") )`
   * from github: `http://github.com/hadley/sinartra`